bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Now, lets use a register to gather this content.
 Registers are a way to gather data about executed modules.
 Input data, output data, etc.
+A good usage example is combining registers with templates.
+Register can inform later tasks that a template was updated or not, and trigger other tasks if needed.

-One of the main usages is registers combined with shell or commands, to gather very specific data from the system.
+One of the possible usages is registers combined with shell or commands, to gather very specific data from the system.

 Try: